Justine-Merlin/Photos-Gallery/README.md

-Start client :
-    * new terminal on client folder
-    * run command :
+New terminal on client folder and run command :
    - npm install
    - npm start

-Start api :
-    * new terminal on api folder
-    * run command :
-        - npm install
-        - npm run server